galto4/pands-project/README.md

 ### Section 2: About the Dataset

+1. <b>data.csv</b>:
+2. <b>iris.ipynb</b>: This Jupyter notebook contains all (Python) code use for the exploratory analysis of the Iris dataset.
+It also includes data exploration, data visualisation, data and statistical analysis, and references for my learning.
+3. <b>analyze.py</b>: This Python program includes all code required to (a) output a summary of each variable to a single text file, (b) save a histogram of each variable to png files, and (c) outputs a scatter plot of each pair of variables.
+4. <b>README.md</b>: This file (you're reading it) continue an overview of the repository, including the dataset, it's features, and the context behind the analysis.

+***

+### Section 3: About the Dataset

 The Fisher Iris data set was introduced by biologist [Sir Ronald Aylmer Fisher](https://www.britannica.com/biography/Ronald-Aylmer-Fisher) in 1936 as an example of discriminant analysis.
 It contains 50 samples from each of three species of Iris flowers (Iris Setosa, Iris Virginica and Iris Versicolor).
 <br><br>
 Four features were measured (from each of the samples); the length and width of sepal and petal (in cm).
 Based on the combination of the four features, Fisher developed a linear discriminant model to distinguish the species from one another.